Home Companies NOKIA.HE

 Nokia Oyj (NOKIA.HE) — Structural Peer Analysis

-Nokia Oyj ranks among the weaker positions in its peer group, with valuation as the least supportive dimension.
+Nokia Oyj ranks among the weaker positions in its peer group, with a relatively even profile across the main dimensions.
 That creates a tension: current price behavior looks stronger than the structural profile would suggest.

 View NOKIA.HE situation → All companies with this signal